07 July 2020

-Tech Platforms that enable Telemedicine Practice, are required to adhere to, or be in the know of, certain laws and regulations that may be applicable on them, depending on the function performed by such Tech Platforms, in enabling Telemedicine practice.
-The following seeks to be a general guide on the same.
+Tech Platforms that enable Telemedicine Practice, are required to adhere to, or be compliant with, certain laws and regulations that may be applicable to them, depending upon the functions performed by such Tech Platforms, in enabling Telemedicine practice.
+The following article seeks to be a basic guide on the same.

-The Notification of the Telemedicine Practice Guidelines (“Telemedicine Guidelines” / “Guidelines”), as part of Appendix 5 of the Indian Medical Council (Professional conduct, Etiquette and Ethics) Regulations, 2002 (“MCI Code”) has made practice of the medical profession, and provision of medical care, over technology platforms, legal and regulated.
-This regulation will impact a cross section of stakeholders that would be integrated or affiliated with Telemedicine in India, in one way or the other.
-The regulated stakeholders are Medical Professionals (“MP”), Patients, Caregivers and Technology Platforms.
+The Notification of the Telemedicine Practice Guidelines (“Telemedicine Guidelines” / “Guidelines”), as part of Appendix 5 of the Indian Medical Council (Professional conduct, Etiquette and Ethics) Regulations, 2002 (“MCI Code”) has made: (a) the practice of the medical profession; and (b) provision of medical care over technology platforms, legal and regulated.
+These guidelines will impact a cross section of stakeholders that would be integrated or affiliated with Telemedicine in India, in one way or the other.
+The regulated stakeholders are Medical Professionals (“MP”), Registered Medical Practitioners (“RMPs”), Patients, Caregivers and Technology Platforms.
 These guidelines have been prepared by the Ministry of Health and Family Welfare in partnership with NITI Aayog.

-To state that the Guidelines are more restrictive/regulative of and over the MP’s rather than the Tech Platforms/aggregators/facilitators, would be to state the truth (more on this in a later post).
-However, the Telemedicine Guidelines itself should be read in conjunction with other laws, rules and regulations.
-The Guidelines are a guiding document, which lays out the primary principles, i.e. the contours within which, telemedicine practice in India is to be followed.
+To state that the Guidelines are more restrictive/regulative of and over the MPs rather than the Tech Platforms/aggregators/facilitators, would be to state the truth (more on this in a later post).
+However, the Telemedicine Guidelines itself should be read in conjunction with other applicable laws, rules and regulations.
+The Guidelines are a guiding document, which lay out the primary principles, i.e. the contours within which, telemedicine practice in India is to be followed.
 The specific requirements with respect to medical practices are still regulated by already existing laws and regulations.

 While the MCI Act administers and enforces regulations regarding the medical profession (including registration, license to practice and educational qualification / standards), the MCI Code laws down the professional and ethical standards to be followed by doctors in their interaction with patients, pharmaceutical companies and within the profession.
-Tech Platforms are mandated to perform their due diligence, and ensure that MP’s providing services via their platform are compliant with the MCI Act and Code.
-Ideally, they should integrate the process of verifying the RMP’s on their Platform, and ensure that the relevant details of a RMP are visible to customers/patients on their Platform.
+Tech Platforms are mandated to perform their due diligence, and ensure that the MPs providing services via their platform are compliant with both, the MCI Act and the MCI Code.
+Ideally, such Tech Platforms should integrate the process of verifying the RMPs on their Platform, and ensure that the relevant details of a particular RMP are visible to customers/patients on their Platform.

-While Platforms do not need to take responsibility on the type of Drugs being administered on their Platform (as the MP’s are primarily responsible for the same), the Tech Platforms have been given a general responsibility to report any malpractice to the MCI, and thus would have to ensure internal checks and compliance by the MP’s with the restrictions on drug prescription.
+While Platforms do not need to take responsibility on the type of drugs being administered on their Platform (as the MPs are primarily responsible for the same), the Tech Platforms have been given a general responsibility to report any malpractice to the Medical Council of India (“MCI”), and thus would have to ensure internal checks and compliance by the MPs with the restrictions on drug prescription.

-Platforms would be regulated by the TCCP Regulations, and it would apply in such communications they make to those whom they provide their services, i.e. MP’s and Patients/customers.
+Platforms would be regulated by the TCCP Regulations, and it would apply in such communications they make to those to whom they provide their services, i.e. MPs and Patients/customers.
 These would regulate the promotional, marketing and transactional messages that Tech Platforms would send to the stakeholders.

 4. Consumer Protection Act, 2019 (“CPA”)